List of Big Nate characters and premises: Enslave the Mollusk

 Enslave the Mollusk (ETM) is a garage band featured in Big Nate.
 It features Nate as backing vocalist and drummer, with best friends Francis on electric guitar and Teddy on keyboard, as well as Artur as lead vocalist.
 Chad is the band's roadie.
 Enslave the Mollusk had a big role in Big Nate the Musical.
 They performed 3 times: twice during the In The Zone novel when P.S 38 was starting a fitness zone the first time Artur wasn't there because he quit the band, but eventually rejoined by their last performance, and also at one of the school dances.
 They tried to perform at another school dance but failed because of a power outage.
 Nate was originally the lead singer as he formed the band but wasn't good enough, which was realized after Artur passed by the band playing one day.
 Artur then sang a rendition of "I Fought The Law" and was hired as the band's lead singer.
 He quit in the middle of Big Nate: In The Zone after he found a slip of paper with rude nicknames for him that Nate wrote, but was enticed back by the end of the book.
 The band is named "Fear the Mollusk" in the TV series.

 Femme Fatality

 Femme Fatality is Nate's favorite superhero comic.
 The images are never shown, but there were a few appearances of the eponymous character, as a life-size cardboard cut-out in a 2002 comic and as a cosplay actor visiting Klassic Komix in 2004.
 The character is highly suggestive, judging from the reaction of Nate and most of the other male characters (including adults).
 One comic claimed that she was wearing skin-tight tube top and leather mini-shorts.
 Some of the girls show exasperation over Nate's obsession with the comic, but Nate insists he reads it only for the stories.
 One of Nate's previous comic book crushes was Red Sonja.
 Femme Fatality later inspired Nate to create his own superhero comic called "Eve of Destruction", though he later changed the character to male, and called the comic "Steve of Destruction".

+In the TV series, she is voiced by Juliet Simmons.